zitongbai/bipedal_control/bipedal_robot_example/README.md

     - `comHeight`
     - `defaultJointState` in `reference.info`
 - in `task.info`
-    - `model_settings.jointNames`: Only put leg joints here.
+    - `model_settings.jointNames`: Only put **revolute leg** joints here.
 And the order of joints is very important.
 The order should be the same as the order of joints used in pinocchio, which might not be the same in the urdf file.
 (TODO: a useful script to get the correct order of joints)
     - `model_settings.contactNames3DoF`
     - `model_settings.upperJointNames`
     - `initialState`